Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Defenses

 \subsubsection{Overly-specialized Defenses.}

 Furthermore, few defenses (only roughly one sixth) have been evaluated against different kinds of triggers.
-Only one defense in training data sanitization~\cite{xiang2021reverse}, trigger reconstruction~\cite{liu2019abs}, and test data sanitization~\cite{zeng2020deepsweep} has been evaluated against more than one trigger type.
-For model sanitization, there are two defenses~\cite{li2021neural,zeng2020deepsweep}, for robust training three~\cite{borgnia2021dp,geiping2021doesn,li2021anti}, and for model inspection four~\cite{soremekun2020exposing,tang2019demon,Xu2021MetaAudio,shen2021backdoor}.
-There are even less general poisoning defenses that are able to handle multiple poisoning attacks, such as indiscriminate, targeted, and backdoor attacks, although \citet{geiping2021doesn} and \citet{hong2020effectiveness} show that this is indeed possible.
+Only one defense in test data sanitization~\cite{zeng2020deepsweep} and two defenses in trigger reconstruction~\cite{liu2019abs,hu2022trigger} have been evaluated against more than one trigger type.
+There are three defenses for each training data sanitization~\cite{xiang2021reverse,shawn2022traceback,hayase2021spectre}, model sanitization~\cite{li2021neural,zeng2020deepsweep,zeng2021adversarial} and robust training~\cite{borgnia2021dp,geiping2021doesn,li2021anti}.
+In model inspection, five~\cite{soremekun2020exposing,tang2019demon,Xu2021MetaAudio,shen2021backdoor,guo2022aeva} defenses tests on more than one attack type.
+There are even more general defenses that are able to handle multiple poisoning attacks, such as indiscriminate, targeted, and backdoor attacks, as for example \citet{geiping2021doesn} and \citet{hong2020effectiveness} show.